williampiat3/ImprovingPSRemotePlay/README.md

 </p>

 We will offer you 2 solutions depending on your usage:
 * A quick and dirty one that is very easy but that has some disadvantages (touchpad not working for windows users but perfect for linux clients) you only have this solution if the remote PC is running on Linux as the offical PS remote application is not supported on linux.
+It offers the best performance possible for linux users
 * A more complex one that enables you to have the full experience of the PlayStation remote play but that is a bit trickier to set up.
+It offers the best compatibility with windows users

 ## Price